alecmuffett/dohot/README.md

 3. The upstream peers and bearer-providers for ISPs
 4. Partner-companies to the above, which monetise the ability to control, manipulate and track DNS results
-5. Nation-state Governments which want to exert control upon peoples' access to information
+5. Nation-state Governments which want to exert control upon people's access to information

 As I have written